SeaForeEx/INDIVIDUAL-ASSIGNMENT-Team-Roster/X-README.md

 I love being in this cohort.

-P.S.: There is a secret page somewhere in this project, a dastardly mystery that I couldn't help but leave to the user to solve and discover on their own...
+P.S.: There is a secret page somewhere in this project, a dastardly mystery that I couldn't help but leave to the user to solve on their own...